 Marine Collagen for women's hair loss - the science

 The effects of a marine collagen supplement were tested on a group of American women, 21 - 75, with hair thinning.
 The women were randomly divided into two groups.
 One group received a blend of marine collagen with vitamin C twice daily, and the other group a placebo.
 Significantly more treated subjects perceived improvements in overall hair volume, scalp coverage, and hair thickness after 90 days.
 Additional improvements after 180 days included hair shine, skin moisture retention, and skin smoothness.
 No adverse events were reported.

 Another study tested the effect of a combination of marine collagen with vitamins and minerals on men and women with hair loss.
 The group included 55 men and five women with genetic and age-related hair loss (androgenetic alopecia).
 Hair counting in close-up photographs demonstrated a 32.4% increase in hair growth in the treatment group and an insignificant change in the placebo group after six months.
 By the end of 12 months, average hair growth of 63.9% was observed.
-The group initially receiving a placebo experienced a 60.8% increase in hair growth.
+The group initially receiving placebo experienced a 60.8% increase in hair growth.
 This suggests continued improvement with continued treatment exposure.
-No serious side effects were reported by the end of the study.
+No severe side effects were reported by the end of the study.